 If there’s one thing Los Angeles is famous for it’s for being a city of style!
 Walking down the streets of Beverly Hills and Hollywood can often feel like walking the catwalk during Fashion Week.
-This leads to the question: how do people afford extravagant clothes and ridiculous LA rents?
+This leads to the question: how do people afford extravagant clothes and ridiculous LA rent?

 Yoox is one the best places to save on top designers.
 It’s an internet mail order company offering brands such as Versace, Alexander Wang, and Gucci at discounts up to 80% off of retail value.
 Yoox has one of the largest collections of discount unused designer clothes in the world and offers you the convenience of shopping from your home.

-Another no brainer, the Los Angeles Craigslist is filled with tons of deals on designer goods.
+The Los Angeles Craigslist is filled with tons of deals on designer goods.
 Great thing about Craigslist is you can make an offer to the seller and agree on a price before meeting the seller.
 For safety reasons, make sure you bring a friend with you when you meet the seller or meet in a public place!

 4. It's A Wrap!

-This is THE spot for lightly used clothes.
+Come here for lightly used clothes.
 Many of these items come from movies and TV shows and are sold directly to the store after being used for filming.
 Sometimes you can see pieces from Alexander Wang and Dolce & Gabbana here for only $80!

-- The Fashion District (Santee’s Alleys)
+5. The Fashion District (Santee’s Alleys)

 This is probably LA’s best kept secret.
 For men, the Alleys can completely transform your professional wardrobe with deals on slim fit suits, shirt and tie for only $100.
 For women, the Alleys has numerous boutique clothing stores and you can score deals on unique clothing that you can’t find anywhere else but in LA’s fashion district!
 Some merchants are even willing to bargain with you on the price.

-- Plato’s Closet LA
+6. Plato’s Closet LA

 This store had its own reality show on Bravo.
 It specialized in vintage clothing.
-This is THE spot if you’re looking to recreate a classic Chanel look or love vintage Gucci.
+This is the spot if you’re looking to recreate a classic Chanel look or love vintage Gucci.
 Decades can be a bit pricier than some of the other things on the list, but if you go into the Melrose location you may be able to score some really good deals.

 This monthly event is one of the most popular flea markets in California.
-Vendors from all over Southern California come and set up shops, filling up the Rose Bowl (yes this event is THAT big!)
+Vendors from all over Southern California come and set up shops, filling up the Rose Bowl.
+Yes, this event is that big!